 Official TOEFL Score Report or Official IELTS Report

-Official SAT Score Report
+Official SAT or ACT Score Report

 Application fee of US $75